TechDataMan/TechDataMan.github.io/_posts/2024-10-11-blog-post-second.md

 [3] <a name="ref3">[Classification Metrics | scikit-learn](https://scikit-learn.org/stable/modules/model_evaluation.html#accuracy-score)</a><br>
 [4] <a name="ref4">[Classification Report Metrics | scikit-learn](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.classification_report.html)</a><br>

-This blog post is part of my [Udacity Data Scientist](https://www.udacity.com/course/data-scientist-nanodegree--nd025) Nanodegree program.
+<br><br>This blog post is part of my [Udacity Data Scientist](https://www.udacity.com/course/data-scientist-nanodegree--nd025) Nanodegree program.
 If you are interested in the evaluation (Jupyter Notebook) you can find it on [Github](https://github.com/TechDataMan/FakeNews).
+Thank you for reading, and stay critical.